godotengine/godot-docs/classes/class_directory.rst

 - :ref:`String<class_String>` **get_drive** **(** :ref:`int<class_int>` idx **)**

-On Windows, return the name of the drive (partition) passed as an argument (e.g. ``C:``).
+On Windows, returns the name of the drive (partition) passed as an argument (e.g. ``C:``).
 On other platforms, or if the requested drive does not existed, the method returns an empty String.

 .. _class_Directory_method_get_drive_count:

 - :ref:`int<class_int>` **get_drive_count** **(** **)**

-On Windows, return the number of drives (partitions) mounted on the current filesystem.
+On Windows, returns the number of drives (partitions) mounted on the current filesystem.
 On other platforms, the method returns 0.

 .. _class_Directory_method_get_next: